chb/indivo_server/doc/sphinx/source/api.rst

      pre-bound to a record, this ``record_id`` parameter must match, or this will throw an error.

+   :http:post:`/accounts/{ACCOUNT_EMAIL}/apps/{PHA_EMAIL}/connect_credentials`
+     Get credentials for :ref:`Connect-style Authentication <connect-auth>` for a user app, and authorize them on behalf of an account.

+     This call will return tokens that can be used to sign future API calls by the user app, proxied by the UI.

    :http:get:`/accounts/{ACCOUNT_ID}/check-secrets/{PRIMARY_SECRET}`
      Check the primary and secondary secrets of an account.